STUDIO ART I (2711)

 1/2 Credit

-Photography II will build upon the concepts learned in Photography I and will continue with more advanced shooting and darkroom techniques.
+Darkroom Photography II will build upon the concepts learned in Darkroom Photography I and will continue with more advanced shooting and darkroom techniques.
 This is an advanced level art course geared toward the more serious art student who really enjoys photography.
-Students will learn studio lighting techniques, toning, hand coloring, advanced exposure/metering and a variety of darkroom manipulation techniques.
+Students will learn studio lighting techniques, advanced exposure/metering and a variety of darkroom manipulation techniques.
+They will work on experimental projects inspired by contemporary photographers.
 Portfolios will be worked on throughout the semester.

 DIGITAL PHOTOGRAPHY I (2735)